-Wednesday, August 1, 2018
+Wednesday, August 5, 2020

 Clean-up will begin with a meeting in the Stock Pavilion at 9:30 a.m.

-For a club/chapter to be eligible for cash award, volunteers must sign in prior to 10:00 a.m.
+For a club/chapter to be eligible for cash award, exhibitors must sign in when they arrive and must be signed in prior to 10:00 a.m.

-Please bring your own rakes, shovels, and gloves.
+\\\\\Please bring your own rakes, shovels, and gloves.
 All items should be labeled with your name or Club for identification.